SOGICE Survivor Statement.Written by survivors of Sexual Orientation & Gender Identity Change Efforts, and the LGBTQA+

 - Tighter regulation to prevent the promotion, broadcast and advertising of conversion practices and ideology.

-- Funding for LGBTQA+ and mental health organisations to boost public awareness of the conversion movement and support survivors.
+- Funding for LGBTIQA+ and mental health organisations to boost public awareness of the conversion movement and support survivors.

 The statement and its recommendations has been endorsed by a growing list of community leaders and organisations including Amnesty International Australia, OutRight International, National LGBTI Health Alliance, ACON, and Thorne Harbour Health.

 If you agree with the recommendations in the SOGICE Survivor Statement, please affirm it here.

-On Friday 31st August 2018 (Wear It Purple Day), this statement was attached to the change.org/EndGayCures petition and sent to:
+On Friday 31st August 2018 (Wear It Purple Day), the SOGICE Survivor Statement was attached to the change.org/EndGayCures petition and sent to:

 - Prime Minister Scott Morrison